tylarpierson/rails-mini-course-sprint1-mod3-student--starter/README.md

-# Rails Mini Course - Sprint 1 - Module 3 - You Do (Solution)
+# Ruby on Rails - Ruby & Ruby on Rails Basics - Introduction to Ruby on Rails - Project

 ## Step One - Generate Rails App